sonicbridge - Australia and China contemporary music connections

-知音 sonicbridge is led by industry experts Fred Leone (Melbourne and Brisbane) and Nevin Domer (Shanghai and Beijing), who will be collaborating with industry peers to select artists from both Australia and China for this unique opportunity to build peer to peer relationships.
-Due to the impacts of COVID 19 on international mobility the artists will undertake a digital exchange with a series of real time meetings and film projects over a period of 4-6 months.
-The exchange and lasting films will create insights, build new connections and develop capability for the artists and the broader sector through the sharing of personal narrative, inspirations, and challenges they face and overcome in their sector.
+知音 sonicbridge was led by industry experts Fred Leone (Melbourne and Brisbane) and Nevin Domer (Shanghai and Beijing), who collaborated with industry peers to select artists from both Australia and China for a unique opportunity to build peer to peer relationships.
+Due to the impacts of COVID-19 on international mobility the artists undertook a digital exchange with a series of real time meetings and film projects over a period of 6 months.
+The exchange and lasting films created insights, built new connections and developed capability for the artists and the broader sector through the sharing of personal narrative, inspirations, and challenges they face and overcome in their sector.

-The program will launch with an interview with Leone and Domer and then shortly after an introduction will be made to the participating artists.
-In the curated interview with Leone and Domer their process of selecting the musicians, their hopes for the program and their own experience of working as artists and creative facilitators in cross-cultural contexts will be explored.
+The program launched with an interview with Leone and Domer and then shortly after an introduction was made to the participating artists.
+In the curated interview with Leone and Domer, their process of selecting the musicians, their hopes for the program and their own experience of working as artists and creative facilitators in cross-cultural contexts was be explored.

 Myf Warhurst is a TV presenter, broadcaster, journalist, and writer.
 She is currently hosting weekday lunch nationwide on ABC radio’s Double J, and is also a weekly columnist for The Guardian.